NextGenCMB/lensitbiases/README.md

     * pyfftw
     * symmetries?

 ## Status: OK and great for stt, ftt.
-Garbage testing ptt...
+Ahh! for ptt trick was freq signs...